Skip to Main Content

 Traditional banks or credit unions: At these lenders, you can talk to an employee face to face and get all your questions answered.
 But these lenders have more strict requirements like a long time in business, higher annual revenue or credit score.
 These may offer more traditional secured loan types, which can lead to potentially lower rates.

-Online banks/financial services companies: These are online lenders that work entirely digitally.
-You often manage your loan through apps or online portals.
-They can offer more convenience and have more relaxed requirements.
+Online banks/financial services companies: Online lenders operate entirely digitally and allow you to manage your loan through apps or online portals.
+They can offer more convenience and have more relaxed eligibility requirements.
 They just don’t offer the face-to-face experience some people prefer.

 Frequently asked questions about business lines of credit